 Harmful thing #6: You left him alone in the car

 Dad may like to be left in the car with his tunes while you do the shopping, but doggo does not.
 Dogs overheat very quickly.
 The temperature in a car can increase by 20 degrees in just ten minutes.
 Don’t do it!

 Harmful thing #7: You gave him chocolate

 Dogs will eat most things if you give them the chance.
 People food looks good to them.
-But their bellies often can’t hurt it.
+But their bellies often can’t handle it.
 The wrong food can kill your dog: learn what not to feed him.

 Harmful thing #8: You gave him too much ‘me’ time

 Dogs are pack animals.
 And they are used to having work to do.
 You saw how granddad got depressed after he retired: that’s how your dog feels when you give him nothing to do.
 It’s an existential issue.
 Take him for regular walks in interesting places, and give him plenty of attention at home.